 Accessibility standards will be designed to evolve and change, as newer technologies are introduced and user needs change.
 At the same time, the standards will maintain a consistent framework for accessibility training and support services.
 University development, maintenance, training, and support personnel who are responsible for information technology procurement, programs, and services will possess professional credentials and/or an appropriate level of technical knowledge and experience related to accessibility standards for persons with disabilities.

-This policy is established to support the College community in promoting equal access opportunity to information technology by the application of accessibility standards, guidelines, training, tools and methods consistent with higher education.
+This policy is established to support the W&M community in promoting equal access opportunity to information technology by the application of accessibility standards, guidelines, training, tools and methods consistent with higher education.

-Planning for the College's accessibility standards, guidelines, training, tools and methods is underway.
-These resources will be an open source of information for those within or outside the College community who develop and maintain an accessible IT environment for all individuals.
+Planning for W&M's accessibility standards, guidelines, training, tools and methods is underway.
+These resources will be an open source of information for those within or outside the university community who develop and maintain an accessible Information Technology environment for all individuals.

 Accessibility: refers to the opportunity that everyone, regardless of physical or technological readiness, such as people with disabilities, will be able to equally access and use information technology.
 To quote Tim Berners-Lee, W3C director and inventor of the World Wide Web, “The power of the web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”